One in four adults experience mental health problems at some point in their lives

 The interactive map enables residents to search a variety of mental health and wellbeing services, from community support groups through to Talking Therapies and specialist psychology services.
 Click on the link to access the map.

 For a full list of all services available in Redbridge please email firstname.lastname@example.org.

 Mental Health Direct

 Provides support and advice anytime of the day or night.
 The service can arrange for you to speak with a mental health professional and advise you about what service to contact to get the support you need.
 Call 0300 555 1000, 24 hours a day, 365 days a year.

 Offers online web and app based tools and resources to help people to feel better.
 Support covers a range of common mental health issues ranging from managing anxiety to meeting like-minded people.
 Visit their website by clicking on this link: https://www.good-thinking.uk/.

 Help is at hand

-Help is at hand provides people affected by suicide with both emotional and practical support.
-You can find further information on their website by clicking this link: http://supportaftersuicide.org.uk/support-guides/help-is-at-hand/.
+Provides people affected by suicide with both emotional and practical support.
+Visit their website by clicking on this link: http://supportaftersuicide.org.uk/support-guides/help-is-at-hand/.

-Samaritans is dedicated to reducing feelings of isolation and disconnection that can lead to suicide.
+Dedicated to reducing feelings of isolation and disconnection that can lead to suicide.
 You will receive free confidential and non-judgemental emotional support whenever you need someone to talk to.
-Call 116 123 available 24 hours a day, 7 days a week, before, during or after a crisis.
-You can visit their website by clicking this link: https://www.samaritans.org/
+Call 116 123 available 24 hours a day, 7 days a week or visit their website by clicking this link: www.samaritans.org.

 Coping through Football